Putin says U.S. guarantees unlikely to prompt North Korea to de-nuclearise

 Such guarantees would have to be international, legally-binding, and vouch for North Korea’s sovereignty, said Putin.

+The two leaders appeared to get on well.
 The first session between Putin and Kim, comprising one-on-one talks with just a few aides present, lasted twice as long as the 50 minutes allocated in the schedule.

 Putin described Kim as “quite open” and as “thoughtful” and “interesting”.